Soft-Biophysics-Group/frusa_lattice_mc/README.md

 ## Future

+* Next, key:  Add a description of how the geometry works.
 * Next: Change the geometry class to accept user input
 * When time: perform small refactor of the particles.update library, which is particularly ugly and reuses code